CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 Title VII prohibits employers from discriminating against individuals because of their religion (or lack of religious belief) in hiring, firing, or any other terms and conditions of employment.
 The law also prohibits an employer from imposing religion on its employees, with the exception of religious institutions which are immune from federal employment related civil rights statutes brought by certain employees.

-In addition, Title VII requires employers to reasonably accommodate the sincerely held religious beliefs and practices of applicants and employees, unless doing so would cause an undue hardship on the employer.
+In addition, Title VII requires employers to reasonably accommodate the sincerely held religious beliefs and practices of candidates and employees, unless doing so would cause an undue hardship on the employer.
 A reasonable religious accommodation is an adjustment to the working environment that allows an employee to practice his or her religion.
 The determination of whether a religious accommodation is reasonable requires a careful fact-based analysis.

 Religious Discrimination and Accommodation Since 2008